Skip to main content

 • sexual orientation

-You can speak to your child about sexuality in a way that's appropriate for their age from early childhood.
-You can build on these discussions as they get older.
+Talk to your child about relationships and sexuality from early childhood.
+Do it in a way that's right for their age.
+You can build on these talks as they get older.

 • making eye contact with them